Femicide in Mexico: Art

 The denunciation of femicide has been present since the early 2000s in the work of numerous artists.
-Activists and artists have gone hand in hand to denounce the murder of women points out the artist and feminist theorist Monica Mayer.
+Activists and artists have joined to denounce the murder of women as reported by the artist and feminist theorist Monica Mayer.
 The first exhibitions denouncing feminicide were carried out by Chicana artists in the United States in collaboration with Mexican artists, according to Mayer.
 In addition to exhibitions they carry out marches to Ciudad Juarez to denounce the situation.
-In 2000, Maritza Morillas paints "Paisaje cotidiano en Ciudad Juárez" and invited by Yan María Castro to participate in an exhibition against violence against women, she creates the series "CAroDAtaVERnibus" (2001) dedicated to the women murdered in Ciudad Juárez.
+In 2000, Maritza Morillas painted "Paisaje cotidiano en Ciudad Juárez".
+When she was invited by Yan María Castro to participate in an exhibition against violence against women, she created the series "CAroDAtaVERnibus" (2001) dedicated to the women murdered in Ciudad Juárez.

 In 2002, Claudia Bernal organized a performance in the Zócalo to denounce violence against women.
 Lorena Wolffer's work Mientras dormíamos: el caso Juárez, Guatemalan Regina José Galindo's 1999 work El dolor en un pañuelo and 2005 work Perra, also deal with gender violence and femicide.